Satisfraction/Docker-Command-Game/README.md

 - `startTimer()`: A function to start the timer.
 Creates a timer element, updates it every second, and ends the game if time runs out.
 - `resetTimer()`: A function to reset the timer to 30 seconds.
 - `endGame()`: A function to end the game and reset game state variables.
+- `addHintButton()`: A function to add a hint button for the current command prompt.
+When clicked, it displays the hint for the command.

 ## License